ukersn/Potion-Craft-Save-File-Error-Fixer-Editor/README.md

 # My Other Projects
-[Recipe Book Button Fix][0]: Used to fix a bug where, after playing the game for a long time, the clickable area of the recipe book button becomes larger, overlapping other buttons.
+~~[Recipe Book Button Fix][1]: Used to fix a bug where, after playing the game for a long time, the clickable area of the recipe book button becomes larger, overlapping other buttons.~~(This bug has been fixed by the official team in version v2.0.2).

 [Auto Garden][1] : Tired of the daily routine of watering plants and harvesting vegetables?
 Auto Garden is here to help.
 It can perform all the harvesting and watering actions in your garden for you.